 What Is A Raspberry Pi?
 (Hardware, Software, Goal & Usage)

 The Raspberry Pi is becoming more and more popular, thanks to the growing number of applications in our daily life, but do you really know what a Raspberry Pi is?
-This website is all about helping new users to get started with a Raspberry Pi, and this article will answer all your questions to get a better overview.
+This website is all about helping new users to get started with Raspberry Pi, so I’ll give you a better overview that answers all of your questions.

-A Raspberry Pi is like a tiny, cheap computer.
-For less than $50, it includes all the components of a standard PC (processor, memory, USB ports, etc.), can run various operating systems and can be used in many projects (desktop usage but also electronics, robotics, retro-gaming and more).
+A Raspberry Pi is a tiny, inexpensive computer.
+For less than $50, it includes all the components of a standard PC (processor, USB ports, etc.), runs various operating systems, and can be used in many projects (desktop usage but also electronics, robotics, retro-gaming, and more).

-On this page, I’ll answer all the main questions you may have about the Raspberry Pi, showing you its potential and linking to other related articles I have written about it on this website.
-So, in the end, you should know the basics and have all the resources you need to go further if you are interested.
+In this post, I’ll answer all the main questions you may have about the Raspberry Pi, showing you its potential and linking to related articles I have written about it on this website.
+By the end, you should know the basics and have all the resources you need to go further with it.

 What is a Raspberry Pi?

-The only thing that is not included on the main board is the storage.
-There is no built-in hard drive, but there is a micro-SD card slot on the back of it and USB drives are supported.
+The only thing that’s not included on the main board is storage.
+There’s no built-in hard drive, but there’s a micro-SD card slot on the back and USB drives are also supported.

-So, you need an additional SD card and all the cables, but aside from that, you don’t have to assemble it yourself like if you were buying a PC motherboard.
+So, you need an additional SD card and all the cables, but aside from that, you don’t have to assemble the components yourself like if you were buying a regular PC.

-So, the first pictures show the Raspberry Pi 4, one of the latest models available.
-I’ll give you more details about the components later, but you can already recognize some of them that you are used to having a computer (like the USB ports).
+The first pictures show the Raspberry Pi 4, one of the latest models available.
+The Raspberry Pi 5 is also out now, and its layout is similar.
+I’ll give you more details about its components later, but you can already recognize some that you are already used to on a computer (like USB ports).

-The third picture is just to give you an idea of the size of the device.
+The third picture is just to give you an idea of the Pi’s size.
 Yes, it’s tiny.

-You can basically hold it in one hand, and have it hidden in the back of a monitor or TV.
+You can basically hold it in one hand or hide it in the back of a monitor or TV.

-Small, yes, but it doesn’t mean it isn’t powerful.
+It’s small, yes, but it’s still powerful.
 A Raspberry Pi can typically do the same thing as an entry-level computer.
-The small size and the operating system used to make it the perfect device for nerds and tinkerers, but it’s also a decent choice for normal PC usage (more on that later).
+Its small footprint and operating system make it the perfect device for nerds and tinkerers, but it’s also a decent choice for normal PC usage (more on that later).

 Learn more:

 The Raspberry Pi story started in 2006 with the creation of the first prototypes inspired by BBC Micro.
-6 years later, the first Raspberry Pi was born.
-The main goal was to help young people to discover computers at a low cost (about $30).
+Six years later, the Raspberry Pi was born.
+Its main goal was to help young people to discover computers at a low cost (about $30).

 So, it’s not that old.
 The Raspberry Pi model 1 B was released in February 2012.
-Eben Upton, the creator of the Raspberry Pi, worked on prototypes for a few years, and things looked like:
+Eben Upton, the creator of the Raspberry Pi, worked on prototypes for a few years, and it originally looked like:

-In 2006, Eben Upton quickly realized that the Internet was becoming a thing (with growing companies like Google, Facebook and Twitter) and that the world will need more and more programmers to continue developing it.
+In 2006, Eben Upton quickly realized that the Internet was booming (with growing companies like Google, Facebook, and Twitter) and that the world will need more and more programmers to continue developing it.

 From there, everything is done with this main goal in mind.
 From the price target (and the limitations it implies) to the built-in components (that’s why there are weird connectors you don’t see on normal computers), and the software used with a Raspberry Pi (open-source systems and easy programming languages).